pacifics/PassDao/README.md

 Public functions are :

-- Update Project Decsription (for the project manager).
+- Update Project Description (for the project manager).

 - Update recipient and withdraw: allows the contractors using their manager as an account with deposits and withdrawals.